Borko Ristovski

-Borko Ristovski (Борко Ристовски; born 2 November 1982) is a Macedonian handball player who plays for RK Vardar 1961 and the North Macedonia national team.
+Borko Ristovski (Борко Ристовски; born 2 November 1982) is a retired Macedonian handball player and current Minister of Sport of North Macedonia.

 Career

 Ristovski started his handball career in 1995 as a member of club Rabotnički.
 Two years later, he signed for RK Jug, where he stayed for two years, until 1999.
 He spent the season 1999–2000 at Makedonija (now known as RK Metalurg Skopje).
 In 2001 he won the Macedonian handball championship with Vardar Vatrostalna and the Macedonian Cup.

 His first experience in a European Championship was in Greece in 2000 in the juniors championship.
 Between 2001 and 2003, Ristovski played for Vardar Vatrostalna, and in 2002 he won the second championship of his career.
 In 2002 he participated in the juniors European Championship in Poland.
 That year he was proclaimed the best young sportsman in Macedonia.
 In 2003, after two years with Vardar, he signed a two-year contract with that year's champion, RK Metalurg Skopje.

 After his contract expired, Ristovski moved to Spain and signed a one-year contract with second division side SD Teucro in 2006.
 A year later, he joined Spanish team Algeciras BM and became the first Macedonian handballer to play in the ASOBAL league.
 However, due to family reasons, he returned to Macedonia in 2007 and signed a one-year contract with RK Metalurg Skopje, where he became one of the best players.
 In the 2007–08 season, he won the Macedonian championship, the third in his career.
 After that, he signed for a further two seasons with RK Metalurg Skopje, 2008–09 he won the Macedonian cup.